fabricanelo/Portfolio/Audits/Cleanex/README.md

 ## About Focus QA

-Focus QA is an independent QA initiative focused on helping products improve quality through real-world testing, exploratory analysis and actionable reporting.
+Focus QA is an independent QA initiative focused on improving product quality through exploratory testing, risk-based analysis and clear, actionable reporting.

+The objective is not only identifying bugs, but understanding how quality issues affect:
+- user experience
+- business flows
+- trust
+- reliability
+- overall product perception

+Focus QA combines technical validation with a business-oriented QA mindset to help products deliver more reliable and trustworthy user experiences.

 > Quality that tells the truth.